 Outcome variables

 The Early Childhood Development Index (ECDI), developed by UNICEF, made a significant contribution.
 UNICEF's ECDI was launched for the first time in 2009 during the fourth round of MICS (2012 MICS) and is now available in the following survey.
 The ECDI took shape when UNICEF, in collaboration with countries and partners, created measures to assess child's home environment and access to early childhood care and education (ECCE).
-It contains ten dichotomous (yes/no) items in the categories of literacy-numeracy (3 items), physical (2 items), social-emotional (3 items), and learning techniques (2 items) are four early developmental domains.
+It contains ten dichotomous (yes/no) items in the categories of literacy-numeracy (3 items), physical (2 items), social-emotional (3 items), and learning techniques (2 items) were four early developmental domains.
 The MICS includes questions from the ECD module for children under the age of five and is aimed at mothers (or caregivers) of children aged three and four [10].

 For creating our outcome variable (ECD status), we gave each child a score of 1 depending on the number of items to which the mother said yes, and a score of 0 otherwise.
 The ECDI variable was then constructed and used as the outcome variable based on the sum of these scores.
 This had a possible range of 0 to 4, with at least three of these four domains or scores greater than or equal to three indicating that the child was developmentally ‘on track.'
 The rest scores were treated as if they were developmentally ‘on delay’ [19, 20].